EAA Chapter 292 Simulator Program

 Chapter members can use the Elite RC-1 flight simulator for a nominal cost.
 This simulator helps to enhance flying skills and safety for all chapter members.

 What kind of time can I log in it?
-Do I need an instructor?
+Do I need and instructor?

 To “log” time you do need to work with an instructor.
 To simply practice to maintain proficiency you can use the simulator solo.

-When trying to decode the FARs, please recall that any training you do with an instructor in this simulator will be done under Part 61, which is the authoritative source of all information about pilot certification outside a Part 141 flight school.
+As required by the FARs, any training you do with an instructor in this simulator will be done under Part 61, which is the authoritative source of all information about pilot certification outside a Part 141 flight school.

 The simulator is also acceptable for use with the following activities: